Harry Barnes (artist): Death

-He died in 1982 after a long illness.
+He died on May 31, 1982 after a long illness.

 His daughter Janet explained Harry Barnes influence on the Scottish art scene:

 With his connections with the Scottish art scene he was behind many of the [Helensburgh] exhibitions which were held annually in addition to the member’s ones, through the Scottish Arts Council.
 The loan exhibitions featured the work of contemporary artists of the day, such as Joan Eardley.
 In the 1950s there were still many older Helensburgh residents who had connections to the previous generations of Scottish painters, such as the Glasgow Boys.

 My father developed lasting friendships with some of them, including Nance Anderson and J.Arnold Fleming, and heard their stories.
 This led to him promoting various exhibitions of the work of such artists in Glasgow.
 My father is far better known as an educator and champion of the arts in Scotland and his own painting is not at all well-known, although the Anderson Trust Local Collection has one of his paintings, a study of Rhu Point.